 The Community of Las Mercedes

 The community we visited is roughly a 2 hour drive from Managua, Nicaragua and is nestled among the coffee plantation of Las Mercedes.
 The coffee grown there is sold to roasters and distributors around the world.
 The community is made up mostly of the workers on the plantation and their families.
 In addition to the workers, a local farm and small coffee grower nestled within the larger plantation lives there along with his extended family.
-The farmer and his family welcomed most of our group into their homes while one of the workers provided food and shelter to Rob and myself for the few nights we were there.
+The farmer and his family welcomed most of our group into their homes while one of the workers provided food and shelter to my Husband and myself for the few nights we were there.

 The people there are extremely happy, and very passionate about improving the community within.
 The Mayor himself convinced the folks at buildOn to build a school so that the children of the community wouldn’t have to walk the many miles they do now to the school just outside of the plantation.
 The roads (as we discovered) are very treacherous, and even more-so during the rainy season.
 In our home alone, Santos (one of the sons) was already attending school and could read and write, while his sisters would stay home with Mama (Barbara).

 It’s About the SchoolOur first day we were welcomed with open arms and lengthy speeches by the son of the farmer and others.
 Dressed in a pink baseball cap and pink shirt, Juan Carlos thanked us for providing them with a school closer to the the community so that more of the children could attend.
 The farmer that is nestled within the plantation provided a bit of land a shorter walk down the roads on a beautiful hillside.
 The Father of the well spoken Juan Carlos is a very quiet man and I could see immediately that he was a very kind soul who cared deeply for the community.